·

 • Our Rating: 4.3 / 5

-Varo is another online banking service that gives you faster paycheck access.
-When you use direct deposit with your Varo account, your paycheck enters your account as soon as your employer transfers it.
-Thus, the money can be in your hands up to two days earlier.*
+Varo is an online banking service that gives you faster paycheck access.
+When you use direct deposit with your Varo account, your paycheck enters your account as soon as your employer transfers it — up to two days earlier than your scheduled payday.*

 Notable Features

 • Varo’s secured credit card: The Varo Believe Card can help if you’re trying to build your credit score.
-To use it, transfer money from your Varo bank account to your Varo secured account.
-Your balance is the limit on your card that guarantees you can always pay your balance in full, and you can use the automated SafePay feature to ensure you pay on time.
+Transfer money from your Varo bank account to your Varo secured account, and that balance becomes your card’s limit — guaranteeing you can always pay in full.

-• Reports to the Credit Bureaus: Varo reports these on-time payments to the three major credit bureaus to boost your credit score fast.
-You can even watch it improve through credit monitoring in the Varo Bank app.
+• Reports to the Credit Bureaus: Varo reports on-time payments to the three major credit bureaus to help boost your credit score.
+You can track your progress through credit monitoring in the Varo app.

-• Additional Features: Transfer money for free to others, access a large network of fee-free ATMs, use remote check deposit, and build credit with a secured credit card
+• Additional Features: Transfer money for free to others, access a large network of fee-free ATMs, use remote check deposit, and deposit cash fee-free at 7,500+ CVS locations nationwide.

 Read Our Varo Review